 Section 2.
-Description of content is where you provide a more thorough description of the source materials to be reformatted.
+Description of Content - is where you provide a more thorough description of the source materials to be reformatted.
 We are looking for information related to their provenance, arrangement, and current accessibility.
 The application also allows for the upload of an optional inventory.
 The inventory enables applicants to share with reviewers exactly which recordings will be digitized and supply additional information about the condition, length, or rights status of each recording.
 We do not have specific format requirements for the inventory, so applicants have the option of providing an edited and annotated copy of pre-existing collection guides or finding aids.
 We just ask that your inventory make very clear which media you are proposing to digitize through the funds you're requesting in the proposal.

 Finally, this section requires you to break down the materials by quantity and type.
 The image at the bottom shows the initial dropdown menu that asks how many different media types are included in your project.
-For example, if your project would reformat 42 VHS video tapes and also 4 hours of wire recordings, you will need to choose 2 different media types.
-This slide shows the forms that are generated when 2 categories have been selected.
-Here you would be able to enter the quantities and types of media you propose to reformat--you could describe your VHS tapes under Category 1 and your wire recordings under Category 2.
+For example, if your project would reformat 42 VHS video tapes and also 4 hours of wire recordings, you would need to choose "2" different media types.